 As our engineering tools get more sophisticated, there is a tendency to rely on them more and more, sometimes to dangerous extremes.
-Relying solely on FEA for design verification might be dangerous.
+Relying solely on FEA for design verification is dangerous.
 Don't forget your intuition, and remember that a lot of very significant engineering design work has occurred over the years on the back of an envelope.
 Let FEA become a tool that extends your design capability, not define it.

-Tips for using MECHANICA
+Tips for using Creo Simulate

 In the tutorial examples that follow, you will be lead through a number of simple problems keystroke by keystroke.
 Each command will be explained in depth so that you will know the "why" as well as the "what" and "how".
 Resist the temptation to just follow the keystrokes - you must think hard about what is going on in order to learn it.
 You should go through the tutorials while working on a computer so that you experience (and think about!) the results of each command as it is entered.
 Not much information will sink in if you just read the material.
 We have tried to capture exactly the key-stroke, menu selection, or mouse click sequences to perform each analysis.
 These actions are indicated in bold face italic type.
-Characters entered from the keyboard are enclosed within square brackets.
-When more than one command is given in a sequence, they are separated by the symbol ">".
-When several commands are entered on a single menu or window, they are separated by the pipe symbol "|".
-An option from a pull-down list will be indicated with the list title and selected option in parentheses.
-So, for example, you might see command sequences similar to the following: